Halt or Amend S.186 (Investigation of Electromagnetic Impacts) 2022

 by Kirstin Beatty – Updated 27 August 2021

 I was curious what is with Agenda 21, tossed about as an evil by some, and examined complaints to find some good and bad.
+I learned that the United Nations has some serious problems now for one reason.

 Continuing with the positive, Agenda 30 seems to make some attempt to prevent big business from winning all contracts and owning everyone and everything.
 Small farmers, which have been decimated by the false promise of a green revolution and industrial agriculture, are to be protected from big business.
 Of course, protection may not exist in practice.